 The Top Floats are much too sensitive to use on a stream with more than a slight current, unless your bait is well above the bottom.
 Rocks and other obstructions on the bottom slow the current near the bottom, potentially making it very different from the current speed at the surface where the float is.
 If the Top Float is shotted so that only the bristle is above the surface, just that current differential can at times pull the float under.
-I found that out the first time I tried to use porcupine quill floats in a stream.
-For use in any stream other than one with minimal current I would recommend the Owner Acorn Floats instead.

 In still water, though, or in a slow flat water stream, you can add sufficient shot so that only the top, red portion of the bristle is visible above the surface.
 The slightest pull from a fish will take the float under.

 Putting a small split shot down very close to the hook, called a "tell-tale shot", will allow the float to show what is called an "up bite," which is when a fish lifts the bait rather than pulling it down.
 If the fish lifts the bait or swims upwards far enough to lift the tell-tale shot, less weight would be pulling the float down and the float would rise slightly and you would see more colors of the bristle.
 An Acorn Float probably would not register an up bite, and a round bobber or Nakazima Ball Float certainly wouldn't.